Skelly-Boi/Cataclysm-Dao-of-The-Grinder/README.md

 #### Cultivator weapons and items.
 Storage rings, runes, etc.
 #### Spells, and transformations to increase your power for a short duration, or summon powerful elemental attacks.
 #### Cultivation pills.
+#### Tribulations, great dangers that result in great rewards.
+The higher your ki capacity when doing them, the stronger they are, and the stronger the reward as you are further refined.